programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Annotating Trends in Plots

 Let's look more closely now at the bombings in Europe in 1944 and 1945 to see what trends there are with fragmentation and incendiary munitions.
-We'll also point out some of these trends in our plot with annotations.
-To do this, we'll filter our dataset so that we work only with bombings in the European Theater of Operations (ETO), resample the data at one-month intervals (`freq='M'`), and then plot the results in the same manner as before.
+We will also point out some of these trends in our plot with annotations.
+To do this, we will filter our dataset so that we work only with bombings in the European Theater of Operations (ETO), resample the data at one-month intervals (`freq='M'`), and then plot the results in the same manner as before.

 ```python
 #annotating_trends.py